rfielding/principia/README.md

 - Rely on a no-install single binary.
 Instead of writing XML, Yaml, or Json configs; just require that Go SDK is installed and `go run main.go` on a file.
 The library uses structs so that most of it looks like Json, but being a real language, you won't need to resort to tricks in templates.
 Go is suitable as a config scripting language for doing dependency-injection and setup.

 > Prerequisites: Have docker installed so that it does not need root to run; which is not the default on Linux.
 Have Go 1.13 installed, with GOPATH setup correctly.
+The integration test runs the Unix `tree` command, so install that.

 This example resembles a simple integration test we have in package `edge`, run like this:
 ```bash